 Coffee Stain’s interior has been renovated to a cleaner appearance with wood and neutral colours.
 There are a handful of bench seats in the area next to the front door.
 The patio is popular with umbrellas providing shade over the tables, but cars will be constantly driving past.

 There are no toilets at Coffee Stain anymore, and guests will have to use the mall’s facilities.
 There is an entrance back into Publika Shopping Gallery directly across the street from the cafe.
 However, the entrance at block C4 that is off to the left will take you closer to the washrooms.
 Once inside the mall, turn left and the toilets will be on your left past the glass doors.

-Aside from the machine coffees, Coffee Stain’s other exclusive creations are sure to make you feel fancy (or wanky) just by ordering it: kombucha, an activated charcoal soy drink, or a RM45 cup of coffee!
+Aside from the machine coffees, Coffee Stain’s other exclusive creations are sure to make you feel fancy (or wanky) just by ordering it.
+There’s juice and coffee mixes, soda made from coffee cherries, even a RM45 cup of coffee!
 By comparison, the food is reasonably priced and is a mix of breakfast, pasta and sandwiches.

 Click on menu pictures to enlarge

 I ordered their 3D Iced Chocolate (RM15), not knowing what the hell to expect.
 Isn’t chocolate already in the third dimension?
 When it arrived, I forgot all about technicalities and squeed “KAWAII!”
 This is the cutest drink I have ever consumed, and I felt bad about impaling the poor puppy with the metal straw.
 The iced chocolate underneath was quite ordinary and might have just been iced Milo.
 Though it’s incredibly cute at the start, I felt increasing sadness as I drank this.
 Every time I sipped, I had to stare at the puppy’s slowly sinking and deflating face.